afcarl/clerk-kent/README.md

 :wave:

 Hi, I'm Clerk Kent.
-I am super at helping people meet each other.
+I am super at at introducing people by email.

 # Setup